webpack/webpack.js.org/src/content/guides/tree-shaking.md

 After this optimization, other optimizations can still apply.
 For example: `buttonFrom` and `buttonsFrom` exports from `Button.js` are unused too. `usedExports` optimization will pick it up and terser may be able to drop some statements from the module.

-Module Concatenation also apply and these 4 modules plus the entry module (and probably more dependencies) can be concatenated.
-So `index.js` has no code generated in the end.
+Module Concatenation also applies.
+So that these 4 modules plus the entry module (and probably more dependencies) can be concatenated. __`index.js` has no code generated in the end__.

 ## Minify the Output